-Rehnuma” is an intervention, anchored by National Foundation for India (“NFI”) and Centre for Social Justice (“CSJ”).
+“Rehnuma” is an intervention, anchored by National Foundation for India (“NFI”) and Centre for Social Justice (“CSJ”).
 It was started in 2013 with a vision to address exclusion and discrimination against vulnerable groups in India, particularly religious minorities.
-Rehnuma follows a model of entitlement centres, focused on implementation of the Prime Minister’s 15 point programme, involving a combination of outreach to increase awareness, facilitating access, and advocacy to remove systemic bottlenecks.
-It was launched across 11 states and touched the lives of more than 100,000 people through its 11 entitlement centres, responding to over 60,000 requests for legal advice, filing over 28,000 applications for entitlements, and providing legal aid in more than 27, 500 cases.
+Rehnuma follows a model of entitlement centres, focusing on the implementation of the Prime Minister’s 15-point Programme, involving a combination of outreach to increase awareness, facilitating access, and advocacy to remove systemic bottlenecks.
+It was launched across 11 states and has impacted the lives of more than 100,000 people through its 11 entitlement centres, responding to over 60,000 requests for legal advice, filing over 28,000 applications for entitlements, and providing legal aid in more than 27, 500 cases.